-Originally built to perform submarine assist, and coastal towing duties for the General Dynamics Corporation at their Electric Boat facility in Groton, Connecticut.
+Originally built to perform submarine assist, and coastal towing duties for the General Dynamics Corporation based from the company's Electric Boat facility in Groton, Connecticut.

 Upon retiring he sailed as Master aboard the Electric Boat Corporation tugs Hackensack, and Three Deuces.
 He also sailed as master on the tug that was bore is namesake.
 Captain Winslow Kelsey passed away in 2009.

-In 1997, she went on charter to the A.P.
-St. Phillip Company of Tampa, Florida.
+In 1997, she was chartered to the St. Philip Coastal Towing Company of Tampa, Florida.
 Where she retained her name.

 In 2008, she was acquired by Arthur Fournier of the Fournier Towing and Ship Service of Belfast, Maine.
 Where she retained her name.
-And, served as an escort/assist tug in the New England.
+And, served as an escort/assist tug in the New England area.